-A source group is defined as a list of data warehouse tables mapped to a data source in the ETL Source panel.
+A target object is a list of data warehouse tables mapped to a data source in the Source Objects panel.

-zData Warehouse (Reimports) is a pre-defined source group linked to the data warehouse.
-This source group lists mapped tables from the data warehouse re-imported into the data warehouse (for data manipulations).
+zData Warehouse (Reimports) is a pre-defined source linked to the data warehouse.
+This source lists tables from the data warehouse re-imported into the data warehouse (for data manipulations).

 Every table consists of one or more table columns.